Glassnote Records

 Glassnote Records (also known as Glassnote Entertainment Group LLC) is a record label that was launched by American music executive Daniel Glass in 2007.
 The label primarily has a lineup of indie rock and alternative rock artists, most notably Mumford & Sons and Phoenix.
-The label has also released music from popular artists in other genres, such as Chvrches, Childish Gambino and Secondhand Serenade.
+The label has also released music from popular artists in other genres, such as Silvana Estrada, Chvrches, Childish Gambino and Secondhand Serenade.

 History

 In 2009, the label released French indie rock band Phoenix's fourth album, Wolfgang Amadeus Phoenix, which was awarded the Grammy Award for Best Alternative Music Album in 2010.
 Phoenix went on to release Bankrupt! which won the 2014 Victoires de la Musique Rock Album of the Year.
 The band also released Ti Amo in 2017 and Alpha Zulu in 2022.

 In February 2011, Mumford & Sons' Sigh No More became the label's highest charting album, peaking at #2.
 That same month, Mumford & Sons' single "The Cave" became the label's second Top 40 chart placement on the Billboard Hot 100, peaking at #27 (the first being "Fall for You" by Secondhand Serenade in 2008).
 The September 2012 release of the band's second album, Babel, gave the label its first ever #1 album on the Billboard 200 and the label's first album to win the Grammy Award for Album of the Year.
+Mumford & Sons' most recent album, Prizefighter, is due out February 20, 2026.
+The lead single, Rubber Band Man with Hozier, broke a post-pandemic record for most consecutive weeks number one at Triple A, topping the chart for eleven weeks (as of February 2, 2026).

 Childish Gambino, the music project of actor and comedian Donald Glover, signed with Glassnote Records in September 2011.
 Shortly after on November 15, 2011, the label released its first hip hop album, Camp.
 On December 10, 2013, the label released his second studio album Because the Internet.
 On December 2, 2016, the label released his third studio album, Awaken, My Love!.
 The album received critical acclaim including being one of Clashs album of the year and became certified Platinum on September 27, 2018.

 On February 13, 2014, it was revealed that Glassnote had signed a global distribution agreement with Universal Music Group, excluding Australia/New Zealand (Liberator), and South Africa (Just Music).
 The label was previously distributed by RED Distribution in the US.